leoz0214/ffpython/README.md

-This project is a Python app using the open source ffmpeg software which provides the functionality of playing, pausing and resuming audio, supporting various common file formats including:
+This project is a Python app using the open source ffmpeg software which provides the functionality of playing, pausing and resuming audio, supporting various audio file formats including:

 - mp3
-- wav
+- wav/wma
 - ogg/oga
 - m4a
+- acc
+- flac
+- opus
 - mp4 (audio only)

 Common audio player features are included, such as: